prologin/concours-site/README.md

 * Every package from requirements.txt (see recommended procedure below)
 * Redis (for training & contest)
 * optipng (used for assets generation)
+* texlive (for latexmk, pdflatex, and a few packages).

 ## Cloning